RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

 6. This may seem a bit cumbersome, but you will get used to it.
 Promise.

->If you are completely new to git and feel you need to review the basics, please go here: https://try.github.io and complete the excersises.

 # Git workflows
 1. There are many different workflows for git which describes how to work with git
 2. Some of these workflows are more complicated and all have their own challenges